vhsjwp01/openwrt-influx-client/README.md

-An ash based influxdb client for OpenWRT
+A bash based influxdb client for OpenWRT

 ## Working:
 - memory metrics